-The great thing about trading card games is there’s never just one way to play.
-This makes the collecting, deck-building, and playing of games like the Yugioh trading card game more rich and diverse, but it also means there’s no one answer to that ultimate question – what are the best Yu Gi Oh decks?
+The great thing about the YuGiOh TCG is there’s never just one way to play, and the best YuGiOh decks reflect this.
+Collecting, deck-building, and playing the Yugioh trading card game is a rich and diverse experience thanks to the variety of Yu Gi Oh! decks out there.
+They also mean there’s no one answer to that ultimate question – what are the best Yugioh decks?
 To try and tackle the big question, we’ve gathered some of the greatest Yugioh decks around.

-Many of the archetypes chosen are staples of the game – and for good reason.
-Despite changes over the years, they’ve retained their place as some of the best Yu Gi Oh! decks ever conceived.
-We’ve summarised the strategy and theme of each to kickstart your deck-building journey – but the specific deck list that takes you to victory will be up to you (check out our guide to how to build a YuGiOh deck for more).
+This guide is designed to be one-part current and one-part historical.
+By this, we mean we’ve recommended some of the top YuGiOh decks from the current meta, as well as others that may be out of fashion but are long-standing favourites.
+We’ve also summarised the strategy and theme of each to kickstart your deck-building journey – but the specific deck list that takes you to victory will be up to you (check out our guide to how to build a YuGiOh deck for more).

 Possibly one of the most popular Yugioh decks of all time, Burning Abyss is built around the Burning Abyss series of monster cards.
 Each of these has a powerful ability that activates when the card is sent to the Graveyard.
 Want to buff your monsters for a big attack, banish your opponent’s monsters, or simply dole out direct damage?
 There’ll be a Burning Abyss card for that – send to the Graveyard, rinse, and repeat.